gramener/gramex/README.md

             kwargs:
               h1: Page not found
               body: This is not the page you are looking for
-        old-version-of-page:
-            code: 404
-            function: SimpleErrorPage
-            kwargs:
-              h1: Page not found
-              body: This is an old version.
-Go to page xxx
         custom-error:
             code: 500
             function: ErrorTemplateHandler